Products

 If you experience persistent pain a few weeks after the completion of Invisalign treatment, call your orthodontist.

-It’s generally thought that Invisalign hurts less than traditional metal braces.
-The clear plastic used for Invisalign may be more comfortable to wear.
+Invisalign is generally thought to be less painful than braces.
+The clear plastic of the aligner trays may be more comfortable than metal brackets.

-Some people find the metal and wire used in traditional braces considerably uncomfortable due to sharp edges and protruding components.
+Some people find the metal brackets and wires used in traditional braces considerably uncomfortable due to sharp edges and protruding components.
 These features may also result in pain in your gums.

 Is Invisalign Worth it?

 Any dental appliance can lead to pain and discomfort, including Invisalign.
-However, unlike traditional braces, Invisalign is known to be less painful overall.
+However, Invisalign is likely to be less painful overall when compared to traditional braces.

-If you’re concerned about pain with orthodontic appliances, Invisalign may be a better option than traditional metal braces.
-However, not everyone is a candidate for aligners, especially if you have severe jaw misalignment.
+If you are concerned about pain with orthodontic appliances, Invisalign may be a better option than traditional metal braces.
+However, not everyone is a candidate for clear aligners, especially if you have severe teeth and/ or jaw misalignment.

 If you are still wondering whether Invisalign is worth it, visit your orthodontist for an honest evaluation of your teeth.
 If Invisalign suits you and your requirements, your orthodontist will let you know.